mbaumer/us_hep_funding/docs/_states/KY.md

 # KY -- Sen. Mitch McConnell (R) and  Sen. Rand Paul (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  5  HEP grants, totalling  $151,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+5 HEP grants, totalling $151,000.00

                                Amount ($)
 Institution              Year
 UNIVERSITY OF LOUISVILLE 2012           0